-Does harm reduction work?
-Well, it’s a philosophy and set of strategies that have long been debated across public health and addiction services.
+Harm reduction is a way of thinking (and a set of practical tools) that has been debated for years in public health and addiction services.

 What is Harm Reduction?